ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

    ln -sf /path-to/model_data/RAP/2020041212/ICS/rap.t12z.wrfprsf00.grib2 /path-to/model_data/RAP/2020041212/rap.wrfprsf00.grib2

-Doing this allows for the following to be set in the ``config.sh`` regardless of what cycle you are running:
+Linking the files like this removes the cycle-dependent part of the file names so that each cycle will use the same file name, regardless of initialization time.
+This allows for the following to be set in the ``config.sh`` regardless of what cycle you are running:

 .. code-block:: console